amiaopensource/vrecord/Resources/Documentation/dv_info.md

 # DV Capture

-**macOS:** To capture DV formats (DV, DVCAM, MiniDV, DVCPRO and Digital8) in vrecord, you will need to have your DV deck connected directly to your computer via <a href="https://mipops.github.io/dvrescue/sections/dv_transfer_station.html" target="_blank">FireWire input</a>.
+To capture DV formats (DV, DVCAM, MiniDV, DVCPRO and Digital8) in vrecord, you will need to have your DV deck connected directly to your computer via <a href="https://mipops.github.io/dvrescue/sections/dv_transfer_station.html" target="_blank">FireWire input</a>.
 Make sure your deck is turned on and in “Remote” mode.
 Additional settings for your DV device may apply to ensure a successful connection.
 To view manuals and settings notes for specific decks, players and camcorders, please see the <a href="https://mipops.github.io/dvrescue/sections/deck_guide.html" target="_blank">DVRescue Deck Guide</a>.
 You may also need to adjust your  <a href="https://mipops.github.io/dvrescue/sections/troubleshooting.html" target="_blank">privacy settings</a> and allow each DV device to connect prior to use with vrecord.

 > **_NOTE:_** vrecord uses the <a href="https://github.com/mipops/dvrescue" target="_blank">DVRescue toolkit</a>  to facilitate dvcapture. <a href="https://github.com/mipops/dvrescue/issues/53" target="_blank">HDV tapes</a> are not in the current scope of this project and cannot be captured using DVRescue or vrecord.
+>
+> On Linux systems Vrecord can also use FFmpeg for DV capture in the event that DVRescue is not available/installed.
+To do this select 'FFmpeg iec61883 Default' from the list of DV devices in the GUI.
+Vrecord will then capture from the first detected DV device using FFmpeg instead of DVRescue.

 ## DV Settings